 There are two keys to painting a pumpkin with chalkboard paint.
 First you want to make sure your pumpkin is clean, wash it off first and let it dry thoroughly.
 Second, the pumpkin must be room temperature, any condensation will cause the paint to slough off.
 Let the paint dry for 24 hours before applying chalk to the pumpkin.

 1 – Small Can of Chalkboard Paint ($10-12 at hardware store)

 1 – Small, inexpensive roller and tray kit ($2 at hardware store)

 Pumpkin Carving with Cookie Cutters

 - Candle or small battery powered light

-All you need is some toilet paper and a small pumpkin to get the games going at your Halloween party.
+Link opens in a new tabAll you need is some toilet paper and a small pumpkin to get the games going at your Halloween partyLink opens in a new tab.
 Look for the smallest, roundest pumpkin you can.
 Drill three half-inch holes into the pumpkin to make a triangle pattern.
 Finally, transform six rolls of toilet paper into ghosts by attaching a few dots of black construction paper and you are ready to roll.

 For your home cleaning needs, call the professionals at Molly Maid.
 Call(800) 654-9647 now to connect directly with your local Molly Maid.
 Each maid services team comprises insured, licensed and uniformed housekeepers who are regularly supervised.
 Click here to request service in your area.